semgrep/semgrep-docs/docs/contributing/semgrep-core-contributing.md

 After making either of these targets, `semgrep` will run with all your local changes, OCaml and Python both.

-(Note: Because this updates the `semgrep` binary, if you do not have your Python environment configured properly, you will encounter errors when running these commands.
-Follow the procedure under [Development](#development))
+NOTE: Because this updates the `semgrep` binary, if you do not have your Python environment configured properly, you will encounter errors when running these commands.
+Follow the procedure under [Development](#development)

 ## Development